njangiti/Sales-Insights-Dashboard-with-Power-BI/README.md

 #### Top 5 Products by Revenue:
 Identifies the best-performing products in terms of revenue, guiding product management decisions.

+## YouTube Video Demo

+Watch the video demonstration on YouTube: [explaning of sales insight project using powerbi and SQL](https://youtu.be/8G0NWnxlpqM?si=CEpStoFUWSDPr1Ok)

 ## Getting Started

 ### Prerequisites